score-json/nlohmann_json/TSF/trustable/no-json-faults/NJF-05.3.md

     Erikhu1: 1.0
 ---

-If every value candidate of a properly bounded array is accepted as singleton, then the service provided by the nlohmann/json library accepts the array.
+If every value candidate of a properly bounded array is accepted as a singleton, then the service provided by the nlohmann/json library accepts the array.